gamesbook/pyprototypr/docs/advanced_commands.rst

 ==================
 `↑ <table-of-contents_>`_

-**pyprototypr** allows you to place elements that make up your design anywhere within a page, or over a series of pages within a deck, but it also includes commands that you to place, or “layout”, elements in a more repetitive or regular way within a page.
+**protograf** allows you to place elements that make up your design anywhere within a page, or over a series of pages within a deck, but it also includes commands that you to place, or “layout”, elements in a more repetitive or regular way within a page.